List of freshwater aquarium plant species: By scientific name

+Algae

+Most algae in hobby aquaria are unwanted, nuisance plants.
+Few algae, such as marimo (Aegagropila linnaei), are sought after and intentionally cultivated in freshwater aquaria.

 False aquatics or pseudo-aquarium plants

 Several species of terrestrial plants are frequently sold as "aquarium plants".
 While such plants are beautiful and can survive and even flourish for months under water, they will eventually die and must be removed so their decay does not contaminate the aquarium water.
 These plants have no necessary biology to live underwater.